rlv-iith/ML_for_chemistry_project/ReadME.md

 ## 📌 Project Overview

-This project tries to replicate and achives better row value of the *End-of-Life (EOL)* prediction capabilities demonstrated in the **Nature Energy** paper:
+This project replicates and optimizes the End-of-Life (EOL) prediction capabilities demonstrated in the Nature Energy paper:

 > **"Data-driven prediction of battery cycle life before capacity degradation"**
 > *Severson et al., 2019*